ricsam/linkfs/README.md

 # linkfs

 > **NOTE:** This project is an updated fork of [linkfs](https://github.com/streamich/linkfs) with bug fixes and updates.
-The original version has not been updated in many years and have a some unresolved issues that are addressed in this fork.
+The original version has not been updated in many years (other than dependency auto-updates) and have a some unresolved issues that are addressed in this fork.

 Redirects filesystem paths.